As the calendar creeps closer to October 31, there are a few things you should keep in mind so everyone enjoying Halloween has a safe time.

 If you are choosing to go out trick-or-treating, try to go while it is still light out.
 Bring a flashlight or glow sticks to be seen easier.

-Younger children should always be accompanied by an adult.
+Younger children should always be with an adult.
 For older children, make sure to discuss what route they will be taking.
 Don’t take shortcuts and never enter a stranger’s home.

 Always look both ways before crossing the street and never cross between parked cars or in the middle of a block.
 Stick to the sidewalks, whenever possible.
 If there are no sidewalks, walk facing traffic.
-If you have pets, make sure they are secured on a leash.
+If you have pets, make sure they're secured on a leash.

 Road safety

-If you are driving on Halloween, be extra cautious while on the roads and reduce your speed.
+If you're driving on Halloween, be extra cautious while on the roads and reduce your speed.
 Children will be excited and may dart out into the road.
 Be aware of your surroundings and avoid distractions that would take your eyes off the road.

-Make sure your headlights and signal lights are all in working order and in use.
+Make sure your headlights and signal lights all work and use them.
 Consider lowering the volume on the radio or music playing to hear your surroundings more clearly.

 Candy